VITALISED/acer_mccs/README.md

 # acer_mccs

-Header for Monitor_MCCS_API.dll, also includes some OPCodes for ease of use.
+Header for Monitor_MCCS_API.dll, also includes some opcodes for ease of use.